 Is rafting dangerous?

 Rafting is thrilling, exciting, wet, wild and unbelievably fun.
 However, as with all adventure sports, there is inherent risk involved.
 That risk contributes to the excitement, and is one of the reasons people enjoy rafting so much.
-The guides working for the outfitters listed with Rafting America are trained to minimize and manage risks, and, statistically, you’re safer in a raft than in your car.
+The guides working for the outfitters promoted by Rafting America are trained to minimize and manage risks, and, statistically, you’re safer in a raft than in your car.
 One government report noted that the injury rate for whitewater rafting is similar to that for bowling!
 The most common injury on most rafting trips is sunburn, and most other injuries occur on land, especially getting into and out of the boats.

 I can't swim.
 Can I still go rafting?